sudopluto/video-ideas/README.md

     - wfh setup video

 - on deck
+    - upgrade with me: fedora 36 to fedora 37
+    - completing all the python exercisms
     - jetson nano guide / showcase (powered dock? debug disconnect)
         - one version ubuntu
     - cyberpunk 2077 anime